Thank you for stopping by my homepage.

 2018 |

-Her teaching style adopts an inquiry based learning pedagogy.
-She encourages students to play an active role in their own learning by encouraging input in class discussion and she strives to provide high quality student learning experiences.
+I coordinate and teach into courses in the Nursing and Midwifery Programs within the Clinical Health Sciences Unit.
+My teaching style adopts an inquiry based learning pedagogy.
+I encourage students to play an active role in their own learning by encouraging input in class discussion and she strives to provide high quality student learning experiences.

 Teaching & student supervision